International Employment Contracts

 Also, include the IP protection clause in the independent contractor agreement if you work with contractors.
 In some countries, independent contractors are entitled to their intellectual property unless the contract states otherwise.

-International contracts should also include post-termination restrictive covenants that prevent the employee from sharing confidential information with unauthorized parties.
+International contracts should also include post-termination restrictive covenants preventing employees from sharing confidential information with unauthorized parties.
 These agreements are valid during the employment period as well and may include the following:

 The length of the restriction period depends on the country.
 Some agreements may not be enforceable in some countries or only under specific circumstances.
-For example, if you hire a person from Mexico, post-termination customer non-solicits are not enforceable.
+For example, post-termination customer non-solicits are not enforceable if you hire someone from Mexico.

 If the country you hire from has any specific provisions commonly included in local contracts, you may also want or need to include them.